 Over the past year, I've written a few blogs about how I and my business have been coping amidst such a tough time to be self-employed.
 Back in March of 2020, however, I was feeling quite positive about the year ahead.
 I was going into my third full year of being self-employed (having registered halfway through the 2017-18 tax year) and, although the business had had small increases of profit in the first two (and a half) years, the year ahead was set to be a huge increase in business income.

-The week that the first lockdown was announced, nine of my saxophone and clarinet students cancelled their lessons and, despite trying to persuade them that video lessons would work and allow us to keep going, to this day those students have not had a lesson with me.
+The week that the first lockdown was announced, nine of my saxophone and clarinet students cancelled their music lessons and, despite trying to persuade them that online music lessons would work and allow us to keep going, to this day those students have not had a clarinet or saxophone lesson with me.
 In the space of a week, I had lost £270 of weekly income, or £3,240 of the yearly income.

-For the remaining students, most of them happily agreed to make the transition to video lessons while a few needed a little persuading.
-Over the past year, I only had four new students start, one of which is still having lessons.
-Those three that sadly gave up found that they did not have the income or time to maintain the lessons, which was reflected in some of my other students who have had to cut their lessons down from weekly to fortnightly.
+For the remaining music students, most of them happily agreed to make the transition to online music lessons while a few needed a little persuading.
+Over the past year, I only had four new students start, one of which is still having saxophone lessons.
+Those three that sadly gave up found that they did not have the income or time to maintain the music lessons, which was reflected in some of my other students who have had to cut their music lessons down from weekly to fortnightly.

-During 2020, I also found that my composition took a hit as well, with library sales becoming few and far between and commissions drying up completely.
+During 2020, I also found that my music composition took a hit as well, with stock music library sales becoming few and far between and music commissions drying up completely.
 Fortunately, with the successful application to Music Array earlier this year, that decline in income will be contrasted dramatically in this next tax year (hopefully).

 Still, it wasn't long into lockdown that I realised I would need the support scheme the government set up.
 I ended up being only just eligible for it and, although the money given wasn't much due to it being based on my first two years, it was help I appreciated having.